luxonis/depthai-docs-website/source/pages/faq.rst

 And for a bit more background as to how this mode is supported:

-Extended disparity: allows detecting closer distance objects, without compromising on long distance values (integer disparity)
+Extended disparity: allows detecting closer distance objects, without compromising on long distance values (integer disparity) by running the following flow.
-1. computes disparity on the original size images (e.g. 1280x720)
+#.
+Computes disparity on the original size images (e.g. 1280x720)
-2. computes disparity on 2x downscaled images (e.g. 640x360)
+#.
+Computes disparity on 2x downscaled images (e.g. 640x360)
-3. combines the two level disparities on Shave, effectively covering a total disparity range of 192 pixels (in relation to the original resolution).
+#.
+Combines the two level disparities on Shave, effectively covering a total disparity range of 192 pixels (in relation to the original resolution).

 What Are The Maximum Depths Visible by DepthAI?